chef/automate/components/docs-chef-io/content/automate/install.md

 sudo chef-automate config patch config.toml
 ````

-Restore the default configuration or modify the configuration:
+If you wish to reset to the default configuration or to modify the configuration:

 1. Run `chef-automate config show config.toml`.
-1. Open the `config.toml` and remove the `esgateway.v1.sys.ngx.main.resolvers` configuration or change the values.
+1. Open `config.toml` and remove the `esgateway.v1.sys.ngx.main.resolvers` configuration or change the values.
-1. Run `chef-automate config set config.toml` to apply your updated configuration.
+1. Run `chef-automate config set config.toml` to apply your changes.

 ##### Backup Externally-Deployed Elasticsearch to Local Filesystem